 This makes park model campers a great choice for people who have long term campsite rentals or who have purchased a permanent campsite.
 Then instead of having to hook up their camper every time they want to go to the campground, they can just pack their clothes and some food and head to their park model camper to enjoy themselves.

 It’s also a great choice for people who like to spend several months a year living in warmer areas and who want an affordable vacation home.
-There are numerous RV resorts, vacation, and retirement communities where space for a park model RV can be rented, leased, or purchased.
+There are numerous rv parks, vacation, and retirement communities where space for a park model RV can be rented, leased, or purchased.
 Depending on local ordinances, park model RV campers can be placed on leased or purchased land and used as blackbuck antelope hunting or fishing cabins as well.

 Although park model campers look like small mobile homes, they are not mobile homes.
 They are meant to be temporary or seasonal housing.
 Although, at least in some warmer areas of the United States, people do live in their park model RV’s nearly full time as their retirement homes because they do have all the amenities of a home and can be quite spacious.